confluentinc/ksqldb-recipes/docs/cybersecurity/ddos/index.md

 HAVING count(*) > 10;
 ```

 The end result is a `TABLE` that can be queried for information useful in alerting administrators of a potential attack.
-Executing a [push query](https://docs.ksqldb.io/en/latest/concepts/queries/#push) against the table could be used as part of a monitoring and alerting pipleine.
+Executing a [push query](https://docs.ksqldb.io/en/latest/concepts/queries/#push) against the table could be used as part of a monitoring and alerting pipeline.
 For example:

 First, for this example, we need to set the `auto.offset.reset` flag to `earliest`, which will ensure that our query runs from the beginning of the topic to produce an expected result.
 In a production query, you may choose to use `latest` and only capture events going forward from the time you execute the push query.